 - How does it compare to other teeth whitening products?

-So, let's take a look at exactly what the Total Radiance whitening system is, how it works, and whether or not it will be a good buy to improve your smile.
+So, let's take a look at exactly what the Total Radiance whitening system is, how it works, and whether or not it will be a good buy to improve your dental aesthetics.

 Radiance teeth whitening kit